AdaCore Blog

 Paul Butcher

-Paul is a Senior Software Engineer and AdaCore’s Lead Engineer in the UK for HICLASS.
-His role is to facilitate the delivery of research, design and implementation for the UK aerospace sector.
-Prior to joining AdaCore Paul was a consultant software engineer for 10 years working for UK aerospace companies such as Leonardo Helicopters, BAE Systems, Thales UK and QinetiQ.
-Before becoming a consultant Paul worked on the Typhoon platform and safety critical software developments in the rail sector for BAE Systems and military UAVs for Thales UK.
+Paul is the UK Programme Manager for AdaCore and the Lead Engineer for GNATfuzz and has over 25 years of experience in embedded safety-critical real-time systems.
+Before joining AdaCore, Paul was a consultant engineer for ten years, working for UK aerospace companies such as Leonardo Helicopters, BAE Systems, Thales UK, and QinetiQ.
+Before becoming a consultant, Paul worked on the Typhoon platform and safety-critical software developments in the rail sector for BAE Systems and military UAVs for Thales UK.
 Paul graduated from the University of Portsmouth with a Bachelor's Degree with Honours in Computing and a Higher National Diploma in Software Engineering.

 Join us at the High Integrity Software (HIS) Conference 2022!